Latest update: April 12, 2020

 Otherwise, a big question for many small businesses operating in the dive industry is financial.
 How long can you remain closed before running out of cash?
-Will you have enough money to reopen and slowly ramp up your operations as the world gradually reopen?
-We have to expect a recession (or worse) with a lot of customers unable to travel or buy luxury items and activities.
-Plan your cash flow and expect profitability to be significantly lower for the rest of the year.
+Will you have enough money to re-open and slowly ramp up your operations as the world gradually re-open?
+We have to expect a recession (or depression) with a lot of customers unable to travel or buy luxury items and activities.
+Plan your cash flow and expect sales to be significantly lower for the rest of the year.

 - Review or establish a strict cleaning process for your facilities and rental dive gear.

-- Contact DEMA to ask for current market data and help with establishing your mitigating plan.
+- Contact DEMA to ask for current market data and help with establishing your business and action plan.

-- Review your operations to ensure you have enough cash liquidity and insurance coverage to weather the storm and reopen after it.
+- Review your operations to ensure you have enough cash liquidity and insurance coverage to weather a recession.

-Let us know what impact you see in your business from the current coronavirus outbreak.
+Let us know what impact you see in your scuba diving business from the current coronavirus pandemic.